JakeAbo/LibCppSerializer/README.md

 The library is header-only.

 ## How to use
-Project should include boost library and inc directory of the repository which include all necessary header files of LibCppSerializer.
+1) Project should include boost library and inc directory of the repository which include all necessary header files of LibCppSerializer.
+2) Visual Studio 2019: Right click .Sln -> Properties -> C/C++ -> Language -> Conformance mode *No*

 ## Getting Started
 The additions to the standard boost/serialization library are: